Mattpet26/reading-notes/README.md

   - _Don't expect to be a pro your first time_

 3. **Markdown is a great help with coding!**
-Does CodeFellows help with coding? |
+Does CodeFellows help with coding? | How would you rate your first day?
 -----------------------------------|
-Absolutely! |
+Absolutely! | 10/10